Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 The raw material used by fabricators for sheet metal fabrication comes from rolling processes where sheet metal is sold as standardized flat and rectangular sheets.
 In instances where these sheets are thin and long, they come in the form of rolls.
 Thus, the first step in sheet metal fabrication is to cut out a ‘blank’ in the desired shape and size of a sheet from the larger sheet.

-Parts formed from sheet metal fabrication can be used in a wide range of industries, namely construction, automotive, aircraft, consumer products, furniture, and HVAC.
+Parts formed from sheet metal manufacturing can be used in a wide range of industries, namely construction, automotive, aircraft, consumer products, furniture, and HVAC.

 Sheet metal fabricators use a set of complex processes to shape and form metal sheets.
-Fabricator processes include cutting, forming, stamping, and bending.
+Fabricating processes include cutting, forming, stamping, and bending.

 Sheet Metal Fabrication: Cutting